matijapiskorec/archlinux-usb/migrate-linux.md

 mount -o remount,rw /
 ```

 rsync will work even while the system is running, but files changed during the transfer may or may not be transferred, which can cause undefined behavior of some programs using the transferred files.
 This approach works well for migrating an existing installation to a new hard drive or SSD.
-Run the following command as root to make sure that rsync can access all system files and preserve the ownership:
+Run the following command as root (execute `su`) to make sure that rsync can access all system files and preserve the ownership:
 ```
 rsync -aAXv --exclude={"/dev/*","/proc/*","/sys/*","/tmp/*","/run/*","/mnt/*","/media/*","/lost+found"} / /mnt
 ```